- New for 2021. Available every Wednesday & Sunday from May to September

 A guided walking tour of Bridgerton filming locations in Bath

-COVID19 Safety Policies Apply: Seats will be left empty between individuals and couples/families to ensure customer space and distancing.
-All vehicles used are deep cleaned and disinfected daily, with masks and hand sanitiser products available to all guests.
+COVID19 Safety Policies Apply: All vehicles used are deep cleaned and disinfected daily, with masks and hand sanitiser products available to all guests.

 Flexible booking guarantee!